sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- border; size:540px --> ![Add Basic Columns popup](./add-basic-columns-popup.png)

-14. Select the **name** column and choose **^** to move the column up just under the **Title** column.
+14. Select the **name** column and choose **^** to move up the column just under the **Title** column.

     <!-- border; size:540px --> ![Reorder Columns](./reorder-columns.png)

 15. Choose the **Title** column, choose the **Globe** icon in the **Label** field to generate a translatable text key, and apply the changes.

     > The filter labels are text strings.
-It's a good idea to update them so they are compliant with internationalization standards (i18n).
+It's a good idea to update them so they're compliant with internationalization standards (i18n).

-    > Learn more about how internationalization works for the backend part in [Where to Place Text Bundles?](https://cap.cloud.sap/docs/guides/i18n#where-to-place-text-bundles) in the CAP documentation.
+    > Learn more about how internationalization works for the back end part in [Where to Place Text Bundles?](https://cap.cloud.sap/docs/guides/i18n#where-to-place-text-bundles) in the CAP documentation.

 5. For each of the **name**, **Description (status/descr)**, and **Description (urgency/descr)** columns: